Increasing Fertility Naturally

-I’ve written a lot about postpartum health care, but I’ve never really focused on fertility before.
+I’ve written a bit about postpartum health care, but I’ve never really focused on fertility before.
 I think that there are a lot of factors involved in conceiving a child so it would be hard to get it all into one post.
 So I will write as much as I know.
 I know that this topic can be touchy, but I want people to realize that there are steps you can take before going to more expensive options like IVF.
-It is much better to address nutritional issues before getting pregnant because the postpartum period can be very hard otherwise.
+It is much better to address nutritional issues before getting pregnant because the postpartum period can be very hard otherwise, and we can pass on our nutritional deficiencies and toxicities to our children.

 Herbs that help conception